iraizo/cshp/README.md

   - [x] Create different branches for different manifests.
   - [ ] Multithreaded downloading/dissasembly.
 - [x] Remove hardcoded values.
+- [ ] Using an actual git lib instead of `std::Command`.
+- [ ] Docker deployment.
+- [ ] Check if theres an actual update to the manifests before downloading.

 ### Support
 This project supports x86_64/arm64 CPU's.